JRoybalDev/EthosBakery/README.md

 A frontend prototype for a Los Angeles artisan bakery — featuring a full home page, browsable menu, and a complete order flow from cart through confirmation.

-Built as a design-to-code exercise using a Claude Design mockup as the reference.

 ---

 ## Features